Nine nominated in the Central Queensland Regional Queensland Training Awards

 By Greg Chapman

-The milestone finalist list, announced by the Queensland Government’s Department of Trade, Employment and Training, recognises apprentices, trainees and vocational students across several areas, including horticulture, electrotechnology, business and engineering.
+The milestone finalist list, announced by the Queensland Government’s Department of Trade, Employment and Training, recognises apprentices, trainees and vocational students across several areas, including horticulture, electrotechnology, business, and engineering.

-Two CQUniversity TAFE students have been chosen as finalists in the Vocational Student of the Year category:
+Two CQUniversity TAFE students have been chosen as finalists nominated in the Vocational Student of the Year category: Certificate III in Conservation and Ecosystem Management student, Shane Anderson, and Certificate III in Horticulture student, Kylie Johnston.

 Deputy Vice-Chancellor for VET and Business Development Peter Heilbuth said the record number of finalists was testament to the quality and relevance of CQU TAFE’s training.

-“It’s clear from the sheer number of finalists that our vocational education and training stands out in the region, delivering skilled graduates, dedicated to their communities.
+“It’s clear from the sheer number of finalists that our vocational education and training stands out in the region, delivering skilled graduates, but dedicated to their communities.

 “I for one will be cheering them all on at the awards ceremony in July!”